 Why You Should Be Searching for Linux Anti-Forensics

-In this video Sandfly founder Craig Rowland discusses the importance of searching for Linux anti-forensic techniques on hosts you are protecting.
+In this video Sandfly founder Craig Rowland discusses why it's important to hunt for anti-forensics on Linux.

 Sandfly looks for a lot of anti-forensic activity because it is so good at helping zero in on attackers without needing to worry about specific attacks they may have used to gain access.
 This video discusses why you may want to spend more time hunting for anti-forensics vs. traditional exploit signatures.